scottstanie/sardem/README.md

                         Name of output dem file (default=elevation.dem for DEM, watermask.wbd for water mask) --data-source {NASA,NASA_WATER,AWS}, -d {NASA,NASA_WATER,AWS}
                         Source of SRTM data (default NASA).
 See README for more.
+  --convert-to-wgs84, -c
+                        Convert the DEM heights from geoid heights above EGM96 to heights above WGS84 ellipsoid
 ```

 The code used for bilinear interpolation in the upsampling routine is in `cython/upsample.c`, and is wrapped in [cython](http://docs.cython.org/en/latest/) to allow easier installation and ability to call the function from Python.
 The installation is handled through `pip install`, or by running `make build`.

-Functions for working with digital elevation maps (DEMs) are mostly contained in the `Downloader` and `Stitcher` classes within `sardem/dem.py`.
+Functions for working with digital elevation maps (DEMs) are mostly contained in the `Downloader` and `Stitcher` classes within `sardem/dem.py` and `sardem/download.py`.

 ### NASA SRTM Data access